 Barbara is a companion you can meet on your way into Concord quite early in the game.
 She uses the game’s Boston Female voice and has over 320 lines, with the mod author being fairly judicious about which ones are used when (so it fits).

 The mod description says it requires Mod Configuration Menu (MCM), but that’s primarily for adjusting settings such as how often she makes idle contents, follow distance, etc. I can confirm that otherwise the mod functions fine without MCM.
 If an update has complicated your use of Script Extender, which is needed to run MCM for instance, it won’t break this mod.
+This is often the case for me, where it feels like F4SE is broken more often than it works, so I tend not to use any mods that require it.

 Barb herself has some cool features: